jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         are several types and they are basically made with the same materials as traditional prostheses.
-Structurally they are designed under a male-female connection system, in which the implants house the abutments or prosthetic pillars inside them, and over these, we fit, cement or screw the artificial teeth.</p>\n"
+Structurally they are designed under a male-female connection system, in which the implants house the abutments or prosthetic pillars inside them, and over these; we fit, cement or screw the artificial teeth.</p>\n"
     - question: Why are prostheses over dental implants better?
       answer: "<p>In essence because they are totally independent, self-sufficient structures and that are closer to the ideal prosthetic prototype.
 They do